Save Yourself the Fine With Professional Possum Control in Melbourne

 We get plenty of calls from Melburnians who believe that they have a possum in the attic only to find out that it was rats or mice that bother them.
 If you suspect an intruder in your property, leave it to the possum catchers to identify it.
 The nocturnal marsupials are loud, clumsy and they can be also recognised by the specific pungent smell they leave behind.

 Rats, on the other hand, are rather stealthy rodents who can sneak around unnoticeably for some time.
 Moreover, you can discern the presence of rats by the quiet gnawing and scratching sounds they produce.

-As there have been cases in Victoria, where homeowners have used the outright illegal and thoroughly inhumane steel-jaw traps to catch possums and subsequently faced a jail sentence, we can’t stress enough how important it is to leave the job to a licensed wildlife controller.
+As there have been cases in Victoria, where homeowners have used the outright illegal and thoroughly inhumane steel-jaw traps to catch possums and subsequently faced a jail sentence, we can’t stress enough how important it is to leave the job to a licensed wildlife handler.

 Whenever possible, depending on the specifics of your property, the marsupial will be caught via a one-way exit method.
 For your peace of mind, you can also count on our emergency response.
-This means that we will come and remove the animal, once it has entered the trap, to save you from further inconvenience and to avoid causing undesirable distress to the possum.
+This means that we will come and remove the animal, once it has entered the trap, to save you from the further inconvenience and to avoid causing undesirable distress to the possum.

-As part of the service, the Fantastic possum removal expert will point out to you all the measures you can undertake in order to prevent the possum from re-entering your roof space.
+As part of the service, the Fantastic possum control expert will point out to you all the measures you can undertake in order to prevent the possum from re-entering your roof space.
 Proofing your property and sealing all points of entry are the only way to keep these adept climbers at bay.